Beara way

 process1.go

-is a simple implementation.- open the file, read it with
+- open the file, read it with

 encoding/csv